2010 Texas Tech Red Raiders football team: SMU

 This game marked the 48th meeting of the Texas Tech Red Raiders and the SMU Mustangs.
 This was their first match-up since September 13, 2008, when Texas Tech defeated SMU with a final score of 43–7 at Jones AT&T Stadium.
 Going into the game, the Red Raiders led the all-time series against the Mustangs with a record of 31–16.

 The SMU Mustangs won the coin toss and elected to receive the opening kick off.
-Donnie Carona kicked the opening kick off, a 70-yard touchback, for the Red Raiders.
+Donnie Carona kicked the opening kickoff, a 70-yard touchback, for the Red Raiders.
 The Mustangs opening drive proved to be unfruitful and ended in a punt.
 The Red Raiders opening drive was equally as unproductive ending with a field goal by Matt Williams being blocked.
 Texas Tech's first score of the game came in their third drive after the Red Raiders recovered a fumbled punt.
 Following four rushing plays, Taylor Potts completed a touchdown pass to Lyle Leong for 2 yards.
 Matt Williams successfully converted the PAT, bringing the score to 7–0.
 Neither team would score any more points in the first quarter.

 The Red Raiders would be the first to score in the second quarter with a 6-yard Taylor Potts pass to Detron Lewis for a touchdown.
 Matt Williams kicked the extra point and brought the score to 14–0.
 The Mustangs would be the next to score, five drives later, by way of a 2-yard rush by Zach Line for a touchdown, their first of the game.
 Matt Szymanski followed up with a successful extra point kick for a score of 14–7.
 The Red Raiders answered the Mustangs score with a touchdown of their own on the next drive when Taylor Potts once again found Detron Lewis in the end zone for a 16-yard touchdown pass.
 Matt Williams extra point attempt was good ending the last drive of the half.
 Texas Tech led at the half with a score of 21–7.